Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 You’ve been working hard, doing the work even, but now you feel that life owes you something.
 IMO, deep down we all want some level of reparation for the negative experiences we go through, and even more so for the things we worked hard to earn let alone “deserve”.

 We all deserve perfectly happy, healthy, fulfilling relationships.
 We all deserve true, authentic Love in this life.
-Yet if we’re operating in this life with the attitude that the world, and others in it, owe you then we can’t be surprised when we are met with the reality of rejection and discontentment.
+Yet if we’re operating with the attitude that the world (and others in it) owe you, then we can’t be surprised when we are met with the reality of rejection and discontentment.

 You can’t stand the dating scene